peter-oziegbe/kyosk-dataproducts/README.md

             2. Rename the downloaded executable to `jq.exe` (so that you don't have to modify the `commands` shell script)
             3. Add the path to the downloaded executable to your PATH environment variable
             4. Download `yq` binary from [yq GitHub Release Page](https://github.com/mikefarah/yq/#install)
-            5. Rename the downloaded executable to `jq.exe` (so that you don't have to modify the `commands` shell script)
+            5. Rename the downloaded executable to `yq.exe` (so that you don't have to modify the `commands` shell script)
             6. Add the path to the downloaded executable to your PATH environment variable

           *[Downloading `buf` binaries (For Windows Users) - Skip this section if you already have `buf` or are not a Windows user]*